QSPI to eMMC Boot for Production SOM¶

 Introduction¶

-User can also use the traditional monolithic boot (from eMMC) for production SOMs by using eMMC boot mode and placing boot files in eMMC.
-This method is not covered by this document and also requires user to set the BOOT_MODE pins to eMMC on their production carrier card.
+You can also use the traditional monolithic boot (from eMMC) for production SOMs by using the eMMC boot mode and placing the boot files in the eMMC.
+This method is not covered by this document and also requires you to set the BOOT_MODE pins to eMMC on your production carrier card.

 This tutorial is targeted for 2022.2 releases and tool chains.

-Vivado or Vivado Lab installed on host computer
+Vivado or Vivado Lab installed on the host computer.

-have gone through Yocto flow on host computer
+Gone through the Yocto flow on the host computer.

 Steps¶

 There are many different ways to get a production SOM to boot from QSPI to eMMC.
-In this doc we suggest the following steps with Kria SOM:
+In this doc, the following steps are suggested with Kria SOM:

-Program production SOM with a QSPI binary using XSDB/XSCT and u-boot
+Program the Production SOM with a QSPI binary using XSDB/XSCT and U-Boot

-Program production SOM eMMC with a Linux image, there are 2 ways to do this:
+Program the Production SOM eMMC with a Linux image, there are two ways to do this:

-A graphical representation of the flow to help guide through the many options of doing each step:
+The following figure shows a graphical representation of the flow to help you guide through the many options of doing each step:

 0. Export .XSA file with Production SOM and Carrier Card Peripheral Support¶